All of the rooms in our traditional halls (all halls except Suites@201 and Hyer*) are double occupancy (2 people live in each room). Each room has:

 - Cable TV connection (no additional fee; you must provide your own TV and cable)

-*Hyer Hall rooms come equipped with only 1 set of furniture.
+*Hyer Hall rooms are equipped with only 1 bed

 These are the basic “building blocks” that you and your roommate will have to work with in creating your living space while here on campus.
 There is any number of ways that you might choose to arrange and decorate your room.